 We have many lessons to learn from the trees.
 As our understanding and awareness of nature develops, we uncover new findings and wisdom that gives us a fresh perspective on life.
-Watch this 2 min. film on a less known truth about trees…and people.
+In this session, we will learn about creating better relationships with the help of nature.
+But first, please watch this 2 min. film on a less known truth about trees…and people.

 David Haskell’s work integrates scientific, literary, and contemplative studies of the natural world.
 His latest book, “The Songs of Trees” examines the many ways that trees and humans are connected.
 His first book, The Forest Unseen, was winner of the National Academies’ Best Book Award for 2013, finalist for the 2013 Pulitzer Prize in nonfiction, winner of the 2013 Reed Environmental Writing Award.

 The Oxford American featured him in 2011 as one of the southern U.S.’s most creative teachers.
 His teaching has been profiled in USA Today, The Tennesseean, and other newspapers.

 “Inside the tree leaf are different species of bacteria, millions of individual bacterial cells, fungi, nematodes and if these inhabitants of the leaf are taken away the leaf can no longer function.